TrustworthyComputing/csaw_esc_2022/challenges/poison_mushroom/README.md

 - **Detectability**: Limit the number of malicious samples, not to arouse suspicion.

 ### Communication
 For this challenge, you will send a CSV of mushroom feature and classification data.
 An example CSV (sample.csv) is provided.
 The first line of the CSV is the header, followed by one weight index per line.
-The format of the CSV weight indexes are as follows:

-Some basic error chacking was implemented.
+Some basic error checking was implemented.
 If your data is malformed, the server will **quietly** reject the data point based on the probability it is malicious.

 ### Raspberry Pi Scripts
 An obfuscated library that communicates with the cloud server (which runs the